Ankita-Mehta/Photomosaic/README.md

-│   └── constants            # Constant shared between server and client │   └── utils                # Utility methods used by the application ├── css                      # CSS used in the application ├── resources                # Static resources such as images, original Canva README.md
+│   └── constants            # Constant shared between server and client │   └── utils                # Utility methods used by the application ├── css                      # CSS used in the application
 ```

 ## Landing Page